Greater focus on crime sparks another wave of juvenile justice bills

 “What we tried to do is just make it more of a streamlined process,” Mohammed said.

+This report was first published by Stateline, which like NC Newsline, is part of the national States Newsroom network.

-The post Greater focus on crime sparks another wave of juvenile justice bills appeared first on Kansas Reflector.
+The post Greater focus on crime sparks another wave of juvenile justice bills appeared first on NC Newsline.